About the Skin

 Most people misdiagnose their skin type.
-Our skin is always changing- it changes during the seasons, by our diet, and as we age.
+Our skin is always changing- it changes during the seasons, with our diet and as we age.
 Therefore, our skin type is also always changing.
 What may have worked for us at one time, may no longer work in the future.
 It is important to pay attention to your skin and reevaluate when a product may no longer be working for you or if a new and different product may be needed.
 Here are 6 different types of skin.

 Normal Skin: Balanced with oil and moisture evenly with firm, vibrant, blemish-free skin tone, color, and texture.
 VERY FEW people have normal skin.